"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-If there is one powerful method of becoming a better writer, I would say it is by reading great books writing by great authors.
+If there is one powerful method of becoming a better writer, I would say it is by reading great books written by great authors.

-There are logic to why this has been proven to be working:
+There is logic to why this has been proven to be working:

 - It prepared someone for what to write.